ivan/personal-policy/README.md

 I understand that you are more familiar with your own code, and may want to make the change yourself.

-Feedback is welcome if you want me to fix a PR, but I do not expect feedback; you are more than welcome to close and re-do it without any hard feelings.
+Feedback is welcome but entirely optional; you are more than welcome to close and re-do my PR.

 #### Use of LLMs